 Private Well Owners

 Private Well Owners (PWOs) are individuals or businesses that have a groundwater well that they operate independently of any water agency, and that supplies water for domestic use, livestock, irrigation, and/or commercial/industrial use.
-Any well serving up to four connections is considered a private well.
+Any well serving up to four connections is considered an Individual Water System.
 The Santa Margarita Groundwater Agency (SMGWA) is hopeful that PWOs that have wells in the Santa Margarita Groundwater Basin will engage with the process of developing a Groundwater Sustainability Plan (GSP) for the basin.
 To help ensure that the concerns and interests of PWOs are heard, two PWO representatives from within the basin are serving on the SMGWA Board.
 Remember, sustainable groundwater levels benefit all users in the basin.

 We encourage every PWO in the Santa Margarita Basin to take the following actions:

-1) Sign up to the SMGWA email listserve at the bottom of our Home page.
+1) Sign up for the SMGWA email listserve at the bottom of our Homepage.
 We use the listserve to provide monthly updates on the process and upcoming events;

-2) Attend SMGWA community meetings, and come to the bi-monthly Board meetings to learn more and share your ideas;
+2) Attend monthly Board meetings to learn more and share your ideas;

 4) Read the PWO FAQs below;